The

 doubt write many more about in the future.

-The index page and main navigation toolbar categories adopted are
+The index page and main navigation toolbar

 currently: